freitzzz/arqsoft-19-20-ifp205/P2/ADD/iteration1/rest_api/pos/purchase_item.md

 The following query parameters are required in order to register an item purchase:

-- `userType` The type of the user that purchased the meal (Can either be administrator, internal, external or kitchen worker)
+- `userType` The type of the user that purchased the item (Can either be administrator, internal, external or kitchen worker)

 ## Success Responses